Psalm 86 – Help from the Great God

 ii.
 “As for the rescue from the depths of Sheol, it is possible to take this as either past or future.”
 (Kidner)

 c.
 And have not set You before them: For David it was clear.
 Proud men, violent mobs, are not surrendered to God.
-If these proud and violent men had set God before them, they would share some of His compassion, graciousness, longsuffering, and great mercy and truth.
+If these proud and violent men had set God before them, they would have shared some of His compassion, graciousness, longsuffering, mercy, and truth.

 i.
 But You: “What a contrast!
 We get away from the hectorings and blusterings of proud but puny men to the glory and goodness of the Lord.”
 (Spurgeon)

-iii.
-Compare this with the phrasing of Exodus 34:6-7, the great revelation of God to Moses: The LORD, the LORD God, merciful and gracious, longsuffering, and abounding in goodness and truth, keeping mercy for thousands, forgiving iniquity and transgression and sin.
+ii.
+Compare the words of this psalm with the phrasing of Exodus 34:6-7, the great revelation of God to Moses: The LORD, the LORD God, merciful and gracious, longsuffering, and abounding in goodness and truth, keeping mercy for thousands, forgiving iniquity and transgression and sin.

 iv.
 “David seems to have stood in the cleft of the rock with Moses, and to have heard the name of the Lord proclaimed even as the great lawgiver did, for in two places in this Psalm he almost quotes verbatim the passage in Exodus 34:6.”
 (Spurgeon)